 OCCUPATIONAL THERAPY ASSISTANTS’ EARNING POTENTIAL

 Occupational therapy is a tough but extremely rewarding profession.
-It is considered one of the most fulfilling and flexible careers in health care, with most occupational therapy practitioners choosing this profession as they are passionate about helping people lead better and more productive lives.
+It is considered one of the most fulfilling and flexible careers in healthcare, with most occupational therapy practitioners choosing this profession due to a passion for helping people lead healthier, more productive lives.

 SALARIES